Healthcare in South Africa: Pharmaceuticals

+Payment systems

 Uniform Patient Fee Schedule

 Nurses and medical practitioners per 1000 people in the public and nonpublic sector.

 The public sector uses a Uniform Patient Fee Schedule (UPFS) as a guide to billing for services.
 This is being used in all the provinces of South Africa, although in Western Cape, Kwa-Zulu Natal, and Eastern Cape, it is being implemented on a phased schedule.
 Implemented in November 2000, the UPFS categorises the different fees for every type of patient and situation.

 It groups patients into three categories defined in general terms, and includes a classification system for placing all patients into either one of these categories depending on the situation and any other relevant variables.
 The three categories include full paying patients—patients who are either being treated by a private practitioner, who are externally funded, or who are some types of non-South African citizens—, fully subsidised patients—patients who are referred to a hospital by Primary Healthcare Services—, and partially subsidised patients—patients whose costs are partially covered based on their income.
 There are also specified occasions in which services are free of cost.